-Our Charlotte vets describe symptoms and causes of both acute and chronic kidney failure.
+Our South Charlotte vets describe symptoms and causes of both acute and chronic kidney failure.
 Plus, we explain treatment methods and give prevention tips for this condition.

 Kidney Failure in Dogs

 Also referred to as renal failure, kidney failure can be caused by a number of diseases that may affect the kidneys and related organs.
 Healthy kidneys regulate hydration, maintain a normal electrolyte balance, release hormones needed to produce red blood cells, and remove toxins.

 When the kidneys are no longer able to function efficiently, kidney failure occurs.
 In dogs, there are two broad categories of this condition:

 Chronic Renal Failure

 Chronic renal failure occurs when the kidneys lose function gradually (over a period of weeks, months, or years).
 It’s most commonly caused by degeneration related to old age.
 While all kidneys have a lifespan, some dogs’ may deteriorate faster than others.